tetzank/homepage/content/posts/self-made-karaoke.md

 `spleeter` works with a much larger variety of songs and does an amazing job for such a difficult task.
 Hats off!

-There are similar tools out there like [Open-Unmix](https://sigsep.github.io/open-unmix/) which I have not tried yet.
+There are similar tools out there like [Open-Unmix][open-unmix] which I have not tried yet.

 # Timed Lyrics